hartwigmedical/pipeline5/README.md

 ### 3.1 Overview

-This section documents the production integration with Schuberg Philis (SBP).
-At the highest level the Pv5 processing flow consists of these steps:
+This section documents the moving parts in the production environment.
+At the highest level the Pv5 processing flow consists of three steps:

 1. FASTQ file(s) become available and are copied to Google Cloud Storage (GCS).
-Pv5 is run (in Google Cloud Platform (GCP)) against them in single-sample mode
+Pv5 is run (in Google Cloud Platform (GCP)) against them in single-sample mode.
-1. When a single-sample run of at least one normal and one tumor are complete, Pv5 is invoked in somatic mode against the output data from the single-sample runs
+1. When a single-sample run for at least one normal and one tumor are complete, Pv5 is invoked in somatic mode against the output data from the single-sample runs.
-1. Resulting data from the runs are collected into a final output structure and submitted back to SBP's storage cloud and registered with SBP's API
+1. Resulting data from the runs are collected into a final output structure, submitted back to SBP's storage cloud and registered with SBP's API.

+#### 3.1.1 Operational Terminology

+To facilitate the rest of this discussion it is useful to define some terms for the rest of the guide:

+- A *sample* is the all data from a physical tissue sample for a patient
+- A *set* is all of the data available for a particular patient, the metadata that is needed to associate the constituent samples to one another, and the execution of the pipeline for that set
+- A *run* is an invocation of the pipeline against a particular sample of a set, in a given mode
+- A *stage* is a part of a run which executes on either its own DataProc cluster or virtual machine in GCP

+### 3.2 Storage Buckets

+Before we continue this discussion: GCS makes a bucket seem more like a filesystem (or parent directory), with folders (or directories) and files, than some of the other cloud storage products out there.
+Here we'll treat buckets as cloud-backed filesystems.

+There are two sorts of buckets that are created when a run happens.
+Runtime buckets contain in-flight data that is required during the run's duration, while output buckets contain the finished results for one or many runs.

+#### 3.2.1 Runtime Buckets

+As the runs of a set are executing, the pipeline creates buckets to hold the input and output of the stages of the runs.
+From an operational perspective the pipeline may be thought of as a series of operations, with the outputs from earlier stages becoming the inputs for later ones.
+Each stage in a run will get a folder, and inside that folder there will be:

+- Input data, which comes from previous stages' outputs or as input to the pipeline;
+- Results, which will be used as input to later stages or as final output of the pipeline;
+- Resource data, such as the reference genome or configuration files;
+- Administrative and control files (completion flags, log files, etc).

+The pipeline creates and manages buckets as required to support the operations that are selected for a given run.
+In a typical complete run comprising single-sample normal and tumor stages and the somatic stage, there will be three runtime buckets.
+The buckets are easy to find as they are named according to the sample and set data provided on the command line to the application.

+#### 3.2.2 Output Buckets

+When each stage of a run completes successfully the pipeline copies any results which are part of the finished pipeline to a folder in the output bucket for the set to which the run belongs.
+The output bucket may be controlled via arguments to the pipeline application.

+In addition to the results from each stage, the output bucket will also contain in its top-level directory the log from the coordinating pipeline process, the set metadata, and some version information for the pipeline itself in order to make it easy to reproduce runs in the future and for auditing purposes.

 ### 3.2 Invocation